learn-co-students/dsc-conditionals-lab-onl01-dtsc-ft-052620/README.md

 ## Objectives
 You will be able to:
-* Understand and use conditionals
+* Use Python conditional statements

 ## Instructions